That-Dev-Girl-Sites/talks.jhalabi.com/dynamic-blocks/slides.md

 * Technical talk for developers
 * Lots of talk about JS and PHP
 * Knowledge of Gutenberg block creation is helpful

 ---

+# How this all started

+* Migrating from Drupal to WordPress
+* Decided to embrace Gutenberg in its alpha stage
+* Learned React / Gutenberg API on the go, via their docs

+---